Relation between Wigner energy and proton-neutron pairing: Extraction of the relevant experimental data

-The slope and intercept with the $\omega$-axis determine $1/\Theta$ and $X$.
-We take the experimental ground state energies of the three nuclei $T_z=$0, 2, 4 if $A/2$ is even and of $T_z=$1, 3, 5 if $A/2$ is odd and calculate two points of $\omega(T)$ be means of Eqn. \ref{Eom}.
-Note that this is just a recombination of the experimental ground state energies, which aims at exposing the the Wigner energy.
-Figs. \ref{fig:Slope} and \ref{fig:X} show the experimental values of $1/\Theta$ and $X$, where the experimental binding energies are taken from the most recent mass evaluation from \citep{AU11}.
+Figure \ref{fig:Fig3.12} shows the experimental values of $X$, where the experimental binding energies are taken from the most recent mass evaluation from \citep{Au12}.
 The small error bars for the lower mass region are primarily caused by the uncertainty in the spherical Coulomb energy fit.
 The large error bars in the $A>80$ region are mainly caused by the error in binding energy of the nucleus nearest to or at $N=Z$.

+A first determination of $X$ based on the 2003 AME \citep{Au03} generally reproduced the features described by J\"{a}necke et al. including an apparent shift from $X\approx1$ to $X\approx4$ for $A>80$.
+However, one new feature occurred near $A=92$ where $X\approx2$.
+A new observation is that as $A$ approaches a doubly magic nucleus, the value of $X$ appears to decrease then increase.

+J\"{a}necke suggested that the $A\approx80$ region, the large values of $X$ might be caused in part by the substantial uncertainties in the masses used \citep{JO02}.
+This speculation appeared to be in agreement with the reevaluation of $X$ based on the 2012 AME \citep{Au12}, upon which this paper is based.
+There are several changes in the $A=80-90$ region, which come from a combination of new mass measurements, specifically for ($^{86}$Mo , and $^{90}$Ru) and new extrapolations ($^{82}$Zr, $^{84}$Mo, $^{88}$Ru, and $^{92}$Pd) \citep{Au12}.
+The systematic nature of the reduction of the value of $X$ in the $A=82-92$ chains is a result of the fact that the binding energy of the $T_Z=0,1$ nuclides has decreased by approximately 0.5 to 1 MeV \citep{Au12}.
+The lowering of these points leads to smaller values of $X$.

+Further changes of the earlier evaluations result from new masses at $T_z=5$ ($^{22}$C, $^{26}$O, $^{34}$Mg, and $^{38}$Si) and $N=Z$ ($^{100}$Sn) which have changed by a few hundred keV or more.
+Elsewhere the difference in X between AME 2003 and 2012, results from the different Coulomb fits for the two data sets.
+The results based on the 2012 masses have an average value of $X=1.64$ for $24\leq A \leq100$.